raison024/Smart-Garbage-Segregation/README.md

 <img src="images/onednn.png" alt="png" width="700">
 OneDNN provides highly optimized routines for various deep learning operations, including convolution, pooling, normalization, and activation functions.
 By using oneDNN, you can expect faster execution times and better performance on modern CPUs, especially those with Intel processors.

 In this project <code>os.environ['TF_ENABLE_ONEDNN_OPTS'] = '1'</code> line sets an environment variable called <code>TF_ENABLE_ONEDNN_OPTS to '1'</code>.
 This enables the use of Intel's OneAPI Deep Neural Network Library (OneDNN) optimizations for TensorFlow on the system where this code is being run.
 OneDNN is a high-performance library for deep learning that is designed to optimize the performance of deep neural network computations on a variety of hardware platforms.
-By enabling OneDNN optimizations, this code may run faster on certain hardware architectures that are compatible with OneDNN.
-In this project, [#f03c15]the Conv2D and Dense layers will be automatically optimized using oneDNN, which should result in faster training and inference times on compatible hardware[#f03c15].
+By enabling OneDNN optimizations, this code may run faster on certain hardware architectures that are compatible with OneDNN. <strong>In this project, the Conv2D and Dense layers will be automatically optimized using oneDNN, which should result in faster training and inference times on compatible hardware.</strong>

 The <code>tensorflow.keras</code> module is used to create a convolutional neural network (CNN) model for image classification.
 The model architecture consists of three convolutional blocks, each followed by a max pooling layer, and three fully connected layers with dropout for regularization.